congthang1/jitsi-kubernetes/README.md

     kubectl apply -f jvb-statefullset.yaml

 Your scaleable jitsi with octo will be avaiable at the main domain!

 On Digitalocean point your domain to the load balancer created on kuberenets main web and second region one.

+You can use route53 with regional routing support, this will select best domain for user.
+Just point 1 domain to both Jitsi Web loadbalancer.

-You need to set certificate there too for port 443 on setting of load balancer.
+You need to set ssl certificate there too for port 443 on setting of load balancer.

-If you have more region just redo from step 3
+If you have more region just clone ``/shard1`` to ``/shard2``, update the region on 2 places:

+* For Jitsi web:

+    /shard2/web-configmap.yaml

+Find this and update

+    deploymentInfo: {
+        shard: "shard1",
+        region: "tor-1",
+        userRegion: "tor-1"
+    }
+* For JVBs:

+    /shard2/jvb-statefullset.yaml
+Update `OCTO_REGION`

+Then redo from step 3.